 Material mutually-agreed to be incorrect will be removed from an employee's personnel file.
-(See Article 54 - Position Descriptions and Performance Evaluation.)
+(See Article 49 - Position Descriptions and Performance Evaluation.)

-- Section 2(A).
+Section 2(A).
 Supervisory Files.
-Supervisors may keep records and/or anecdotal notes on subordinate employees.
+Supervisors may keep records and/or anecdotal notes on employees they supervise.
 Employees shall be notified if a supervisory file is being kept.
-Supervisory files will be maintained under conditions that ensure the integrity and safekeeping of the files. - (B) The employee may inspect the supervisory file upon reasonable notice to the supervisor.
-Upon employee request, a copy of the records and anecdotal notes within the file will be provided. - (C) At the employee's request, rebuttal documents will be placed in the supervisory file.
+Supervisory files will be maintained under conditions that ensure the security, integrity, and safekeeping of the files.

+Upon reasonable notice by the employee to the employee's supervisor, the employee may inspect the supervisory file within five (5) work days.
+Upon employee request, a copy of the records and anecdotal notes within the file will be provided.